legal translation services

 When you need legal document translations, you may be tempted to go to Google Translate or another online translator.

-This article will walk you through the pros and cons of using lawyers and certified translators so that you can make an informed decision about your next translation project.
+This article will walk you through the pros and cons of using lawyers and certified translators so you can make an informed decision about your next translation project.

 What is a certified translation?